Why Website Maintenance is Crucial for Your Business

-To keep a website functioning as efficiently as possible with minimum downtime, it requires regular maintenance.
+To keep a website functioning as efficiently as possible, it requires regular maintenance.

 Like your car, if you don’t keep it topped up with fuel, change the oil regularly, and replace the tyres when they come to the end of their life, sooner or later it will breakdown.
 And the chances are that when it does, you’ll not only be without it while it’s being fixed, but you’ll also be left with a hefty repair bill that could have been avoided had you regularly given it the attention it deserved.Over the years we’ve seen first-hand the pitfalls of skimping on website maintenance – from embarrassing hacks, to total disaster when hardware has failed without a backup.
 This can not only cost your business financially, it can also seriously harm the reputation of your brand.In this post we’ll help you understand what website maintenance entails and why you should have a plan in place to minimise the risks to your business of a website failure.